-During the show’s run, Toy Biz produced a line of action figures and two vehicles based on the show, which included Captain America and, surprisingly, Thor.
-The previously mentioned comic series ran longer than the show, ending that June after only seven issues.
-During its run, it featured additional characters and groups that never appeared including Black Widow, Hydra, Doctor Doom and A.I.M.
+During the show’s run, Toy Biz produced a line of action figures and two vehicles, which included Captain America and, surprisingly, Thor.
+The previously mentioned comic series only lasted seven issues, ending 5 months after the final episode aired.
+During its run, it featured additional characters and groups that never appeared on the actual show including Black Widow, Hydra, Doctor Doom and A.I.M.
 In 2007, Maximum Entertainment released the complete series to DVD in the United Kingdom.
 In 2009, Bright Vision Entertainment released the first four episodes along with episodes from The Marvel Super Heroes animated series from 1966.
 In 2011, Clear Vision released two 3-episode collections as well as re-released the complete series the following year.
 Although the series has yet to see any kind of release in North America, it was made available on Amazon Prime Video.
 In 2019, it became one of the launch titles for the streaming service Disney+.

 It wouldn’t be until 2008’s Iron Man movie and the introduction of the Marvel Cinematic Universe that The Avengers franchise would start getting renewed attention from Marvel and fans.
 The comics were revitalized and the team given a new cartoon with Avengers: Earth’s Mightiest Heroes.
 After the release of Marvel’s The Avengers (so called to differentiate it from the British program and 1998 movie), the cartoon was retooled into Avengers Assemble with a line-up closer reflecting the one featured in the film.
 United They Stand’s version of Tigra, however, would return in 2022 for a cameo as a has-been cartoon character in the Disney+ original film Chip ‘n Dale: Rescue Rangers, voiced by Liz Cackowski.